Native HTML lazyload in React

 export const LazyImage = (crystallizeImage) => <Image {...crystallizeImage} loading="lazy" />

 Most of the images on any webpage should have loading=lazy by default.
-Only critical, above-the-fold, images should be loaded at once, and the browser will take care of the heavy lifting for you.
+Only critical, above-the-fold images should be loaded simultaneously, and the browser will handle the heavy lifting for you.

-For further details and how to use this feature check out Browser Level Image Lazy Loading article from web.dev.
+For further details and how to use this feature, check out Browser Level Image Lazy Loading article.